poligenius/PersonalWebsite/src/data/about.md

 - 2021 - Sicily (Egadi and Trapani) and Switzerland (Grindelwald, Berna and a lot of hikings).
 - 2022 - Sardinia and Ibiza (the wild side) and Venice in December.
 - 2023 - A lot of travels this year!
 Umbria, wine tastings in Tuscany, Nice, Paris, Amsterdam, Berlin, Munich, Copenhagen and the Norway's fjords (thanks Interrail!).
+- 2024 - An incredible week spent at Faroe islands, such a wonderful and magical place to visit.
+After that, interrail again (the last time probably), One Country Pass, all around Spain, we visited Barcellona, Valencia, Sevilla, Madrid and San Sebastian, wonderful cities and tons of paellas!

 # Fun facts